pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 }
 ```

-Linking to the "preview" "operation" can then be done with:
+Linking to the "preview" operation can then be done with:

 ```luceescript
 event.buildAdminLink( objectName="article", operation="preview", id=recordId );